hypsen-org/hypsen-org.github.io/content/linux.en.md

 ![Thunar in dark mode](/vision/thunar-dark-en.png)

-This page outlines the customizations I have made to my desktop environment to help me better withstand exposure to computer screens despite my hypersensitivity to light.
+This page outlines the customizations I have made to my desktop environment to help me better withstand exposure to computer screens despite my hhyper-sensitivity to light.
 It assumes that you are also using Linux.
 If not, but you want to...
 * try Linux risk-free, [click here](../try-linux).
 * switch your Windows computer to dark mode, [click here](../windows)
 * switch your Mac to dark mode, [click here](../mac-os)